Ahmed Hassan al-Bakr: Underground and the 17 July Revolution: 1964–1968

 Following his and the party's ouster, al-Bakr was jailed.
 The November coup had the effect of strengthening al-Bakr's position within the party as well as that of his close associates.
 After a couple of years, al-Bakr was elected as the Iraqi branch's Secretary General of the Regional Command.
 Simultaneously with al-Bakr's rise to power, Saddam's position within the party also strengthened.
 During this time period, Saddam became one of al-Bakr's closest associates, and he was trusted with important tasks.
 Saddam was tasked with establishing the party's security apparatus.
 Al-Bakr consolidated his hold on the Ba'ath Party's Iraqi branch by appointing supporters to important offices.
 By appointing fellow Tikritis and by appointing family members to top offices, al-Bakr was ensuing a policy of nepotism.

-Ali Salih al-Sadi, the Secretary General of the Iraqi branch's Regional Command, was expelled from the party in 1964, and al-Bakr succeeded him in office.
+Ali Salih al-Sa'di, the Secretary General of the Iraqi branch's Regional Command, was expelled from the party in 1964, and al-Bakr succeeded him in office.
 The remaining members of the Military Bureau were given high offices within the Regional Command.
 The Ba'ath Party tried unsuccessfully to oust the Arif government in 1964.
 In the failed coup's aftermath, both al-Bakr and Saddam, were sentenced to jail for two years.
 In 1966, when Saddam was released from prison, al-Bakr appointed him Deputy Secretary of the Regional Command.
 Saddam, who would prove to be a skilled organiser, revitalised the party.
 In 1967, al-Bakr called for the establishment of a national unity government between ba'athist and nasserist forces.
 Al-Bakr's call for a unity government should be taken with a grain of salt; by this time the Military Bureau and the Regional Command were already planning a coup to oust the government.

 Following the 1966 Syrian coup d'état against the leadership of Michel Aflaq, the Arab Socialist Ba'ath Party split in two; a Damascus-based (Syrian-led) Ba'ath Party and a Baghdad-based (Iraqi-led) Ba'ath Party.
 In February 1968, the Iraqi-led Ba'ath Party convened the Ninth National Congress and elected Aflaq as the Secretary General of the National Command of the Iraqi-led Ba'ath Party.
 This decision worsened the already bad relations with the Syrian-led Ba'ath Party.
 Al-Bakr was elected to the National Command as a member at the Ninth National Congress.